skip to main content

 Background: The coronavirus disease (COVID-19) pandemic has exposed nurses to conditions that threaten their health, well-being, and ability to work.
 While the physical health of nurses has received more attention, there has been limited focus on the long-term psychological effects.
 In Bangladesh, there is very limited research on anxiety and sleep disturbances among nurses during the COVID-19 pandemic.

-Purpose: This study aimed to assess the relationship among anxiety, sleep disturbances, and sociodemographic factors among nurses working at COVID-19 dedicated hospitals in Bangladesh.
+Purpose: This study aimed to assess the relationship among anxiety, sleep disturbances, and sociodemographic factors in nurses working at COVID-19 dedicated hospitals in Bangladesh.

-Methods: A descriptive correlational study was conducted from July 2021 to June 2022 among 102 nurses selected using a convenience sampling technique from two dedicated COVID-19 hospitals.
-The Self-administered Anxiety Scale and the Medical Outcome Study Sleep Scale were used to collect data.
+Methods: A descriptive correlational study was conducted among 102 nurses selected using a convenience sampling technique from two dedicated COVID-19 hospitals.
+The self-administered Anxiety Scale and Medical Outcome Study Sleep Scale were used to collect data.
 Both descriptive and inferential statistics were used.
 Descriptive statistics included frequency, percentage, mean, standard deviation, minimum, and maximum.
-Pearson product-moment correlation (r), t-tests, and ANOVA were used for inferential analysis.
+Pearson product-moment correlation (r), t-tests, and ANOVA were used for inferential analyses.

 Keywords: Anxiety; COVID-19 dedicated hospitals; pandemic; sleep disturbances